GForceIndustries/mikrotik-cloudflare-ips/README.md

 Configuration files are provided without warranty.
 While they are offered in good faith, no assurance is offered that they are appropriate for your environment and no liability will is accepted for any outcomes of their use.
 You are responsible for examining the configuration provided and ascertaining that it is suitable for your use case.

-While the daily configuration files are generated using information provided by Cloudflare, they are 100% unofficial and are not endorsed or maintained by Cloudflare.
+While the daily configuration files are generated using information provided by Cloudflare Inc., they are 100% unofficial and are not endorsed or maintained by Cloudflare Inc.